 What did you do in the military?

-I was trained as a truck driver (Motor Transport Operator).
+I was trained as a truck driver (Motor Transport Operator in Army-speak).
 However, my two units found out I could type, and I wound up doing administrative duties.
 At my first duty station, I worked in the training room.
 At my second duty station, I worked in the orderly room.

 Where was Linda stationed in the military?